-This brought home the truth that it’s vitally important to frequent places of sanctuary, sit quietly, imprint the sights and smells in your memory, even take photos!
-That way when you’re in need of a prayer hiding place, you can journey back in your memory and non-verbally re-feel the reality of God’s presence.
+Wherever I travel I find places of sanctuary.
+I sit quietly, imprint the sights and smells in my memory, even take photos!
+If you do this, when you’re in need of a prayer hiding place, you can journey back in your memory and non-verbally re-feel the reality of God’s presence.

 6. Use a prayer hiding place of song.